MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

     Get-OMEConfiguration -Identity "OME Configuration" | fl
     ```

-   Review the settings and confirm that the SocialIdSignIn is set to **True**.
+   Review the settings and confirm that the SocialIdSignIn property is set to **True**.

     ![Screenshot showing the SocialIdSignIn value set to True. ](../Media/socialidsignin-value-true.png)